ShikoteiCoding/finexplore/src/trading/README.md

     - Should be compatible with Real Time
     - Should serve a web page
     - Add a "vis" mode and "RT" mode to the backtest class

-## Fix
-- Temporal Aggregation has one day shift for some reason ?

 # Installation
 - Virtual Environment Setup